wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 const faceCtx = canvas.getContext("2d");
 ```

-Now we need to make a new face detector, and then let's log everything we have so far.
+Now make a new face detector, and then let's log everything we have so far.

 ```js
 const faceDetector = new FaceDetector();